 VLADIMIR MININ, Professor (Ph.D., UCLA) – Research interests: Biological sciences; infectious disease epidemiology, working on Bayesian estimation of disease transmission model parameters; computational immunology, working on statistical methods to analyze high throughput sequence data of B-cell receptors; and phylogenetics, population genetics and systems biology.

-BIN NAN, Professor (Ph.D., University of Washington) – Research interests: Various areas of statistics and biostatistics, including semiparametric inference, failure time and survival analysis, longitudinal data, missing data and two-phase sampling designs, and high-dimensional data analysis.
+BIN NAN, Chancellor’s Professor (Ph.D., University of Washington) – Research interests: Various areas of statistics and biostatistics, including semiparametric inference, failure time and survival analysis, longitudinal data, missing data and two-phase sampling designs, and high-dimensional data analysis.

-Tianchen Qian, Assistant Professor (Ph.D., Johns Hopkins University) – Research interests: Causal inference, clinical trials, longitudinal data, machine learning, and mobile health.
+TIANCHEN QIAN, Assistant Professor (Ph.D., Johns Hopkins University) – Research interests: Causal inference, clinical trials, longitudinal data, machine learning, and mobile health.

-Annie Qu, Chancellor’s Professor (Ph.D., Pennsylvania State University) Research interests: machine learning, medical imaging, recommender systems, natural language processing, network data, personalized medicine, longitudinal/correlated data analysis, missing data, high-dimensional data, model selection, nonparametric models, and biostatistics.
+ANNIE QU, Chancellor’s Professor (Ph.D., Pennsylvania State University) Research interests: machine learning, medical imaging, recommender systems, natural language processing, network data, personalized medicine, longitudinal/correlated data analysis, missing data, high-dimensional data, model selection, nonparametric models, and biostatistics.

-WEINING SHEN, Assistant Professor (Ph.D., North Carolina State University) – Research interests: Bayesian nonparametric/semi-parametric models, asymptotics, high-dimensional inference and variable selection, biomarker evaluation, risk prediction of cancer, Bayesian clinical trial designs, longitudinal data analysis.
+WEINING SHEN, Associate Professor (Ph.D., North Carolina State University) – Research interests: Bayesian nonparametric/semi-parametric models, asymptotics, high-dimensional inference and variable selection, biomarker evaluation, risk prediction of cancer, Bayesian clinical trial designs, longitudinal data analysis.

 JESSICA UTTS, Professor Emeritus (Ph.D., Pennsylvania State University) – Research interests: Statistics education; Interdisciplinary statistical applications, most notably in the use of statistics in parapsychology.